-- 1. Mini 4-H is open to any youth who is enrolled in either first or second grade on January 1st of the current year. - Any Mini 4-H Participant may enroll in one (1) or two (2) projects.
-There are 16 projects to choose from.
-Participants may exhibit only one (1) activity from a project book at the Hendricks County 4-H Fair (up to 2 projects total).
+- 1. Mini 4-H is open to any boy or girl who is enrolled in either the first or second grade on January 1st of the current year. - Any Mini 4-H participant may enroll in one (1) or two (2) projects.
+There are 15 projects to choose from.
+Participants may exhibit only one (1) activity from a project book.
 Additional activities can be done at home, but will not be exhibited. - 3.
-It is encouraged that Mini 4-H participants enroll in the County Mini 4-H Club, and their projects are done at home.
+Mini 4-H participants enroll in the County Mini 4-H club, and their projects are done at home.

-4. If exhibiting a poster\, POSTER EXHIBITS MUST:
+4. ALL POSTER EXHIBITS MUST:

-- a.
-Have a solid, stiff backing, which is 14" high by 22" wide.
+- A. Have a solid, stiff backing, which is 14" high by 22" wide.
 This can be HEAVY cardboard or foam core board.
-The board must be able to stand by itself (Foam core board is available in the extension office for a minimal cost). - b.
-Be positioned HORIZONTALLY. - c.
-Have a total exhibit board no larger than 14" high by 22" wide. - d.
-Be COMPLETELY COVERED with CLEAR PLASTIC material.
-(Available in the Extension Office for a minimal cost). - \ (Note: Not all Mini 4-H exhibits will be on poster board.) - 5.
-Mini 4-H participants will complete the activities in the book.
-The record sheet located in the back of the project book needs to be completed and will be turned in with their exhibit at the fair.
+The board must be able to stand by itself (Foam core board is available in the Extension Office for a minimal cost) - B. Be positioned HORIZONTALLY. - C. Have a total exhibit board no larger than 14" high by 22" wide. - D. Be COMPLETELY COVERED with CLEAR PLASTIC material.
+(Available in the Extension Office for a minimal cost.) - 5.
+Mini 4-H participants will complete activities in the book.
+The Record Sheet located in the back of the project book needs to be completed and will be turned in with their exhibit at the Fair.

-Mini 4-H'ers Page
+Mini 4-Her's Page

 Welcome to Mini 4-H!
-You are now a member of the 4-H Family.
+You are now a member of the 4-H family.
 You are a special person.
-Mini 4-H'ers have a lot of fun!
+Mini 4-Her's have a lot of fun!
 There are many activities for you to explore.
 You can try new things.
-You can share it with friends and family.
+You can share it with your friends and family.
 Mom, Dad, or another adult can help you with your project.
-Bring your projects to the 4-H Fair and lots of people will be able to see what you have done.
-You also get a ribbon made just for 4-H'ers.
+Bring your project to the 4-H Fair and lots of people will be able to see what you have done.
+You also get a ribbon made just for 4-Her's.

-Here are a few things to know about 4-H:
+Here a few things to know about 4-H.

 The 4-H Symbol: A four-leaf clover with an "H" on each leaf

 4-H Colors: Green and White

 The 4-H Motto: "To make the best, better"